TickTeam/guide-tt/android_app/4_how_to_share_a_task_list.md

 1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-2. Tap the list you want to share, then Tap “Share” from the option menu in the upper right corner.
+2. Tap the list you want to share, then Tap "Share" from the option menu in the upper right corner.

 3. Tap "Invite new member".